Beginner’s Guide to Real Estate Wholesaling

 4. Build a Buyers List

-As mentioned in the cons section, wholesaling is useless without a buyer.
-However, you’ll need multiple potential buyers before looking for your first property because buyers want different things in properties and your job is to serve as the middleman and cater investments to them that they’ll be interested in.
+As mentioned in the cons section, wholesaling is useless without an end buyer.
+You'll need multiple potential buyers before looking for your first wholesale deal because buyers want different things in properties and your job is to serve as the middleman and cater investments to them that they'll be interested in.

 Networking events, Craigslist, bandit signs, social media, and even signing up for other wholesalers’ buyers lists to check who ends up purchasing their advertised properties can help you start building a comprehensive buyers list of your own.
 If you’re looking for even more places to find buyers, try talking to hard money lenders.
 They finance short-term fix and flip or construction projects and can be another source of referrals because of their incentive to get more projects financed.